matteofiorini92/restaurants-reviews/README.md

         - all buttons (search, reset, read reviews) worked as expected
     - Able to login or register
     - Not able to perform any other action
-    - When trying to access a non-existing page, was prompted with the 404 template
+    - When trying to access a non-existing page, was prompted with the 404 template (with working link to home page)
-    - When trying to access an existing page that required to be logged-in, was prompted the 401 template
+    - When trying to access an existing page that required to be logged-in, was prompted the 401 template (with working link to login page)

 2. User
+    - Able to view restaurants
+        - tested the search bar and it worked as expected when filtering by name, county and both
+        - all buttons (search, reset, read reviews, edit for own reviews) worked as expected
+    - Able to add reviews (tested submit and cancel buttons)
+    - Able to edit and delete own reviews (tested edit, delete and cancel buttons): note on editing reviews, user is only able to edit description and star scoring.
+If they want to edit the restaurant the review was for, this will need to be deleted and re-added.
+    - Adding, editing and deleting a review updates the relative restaurant's star scoring as expected
+    - Able to request to add a new restaurant
+    - Able to log out
+    - When trying to access a non-existing page, was prompted with the 404 template (with working link to home page)
+    - When trying to access an existing page that required to admin access, was prompted the 403 template (with working link to home page)
+    - Tested confirm and cancel buttons of all modals, working as expected

 3. Admin
+    - Able to view restaurants
+        - tested the search bar and it worked as expected when filtering by name, county and both
+        - all buttons (search, reset, read reviews, edit for own reviews) worked as expected
+    - Able to edit and delete restaurants (tested all submit and cancel buttons)
+    - Able to add reviews (tested submit and cancel buttons)
+    - Able to edit and delete own reviews (tested edit, delete and cancel buttons): note on editing reviews, user is only able to edit description and star scoring.
+If they want to edit the restaurant the review was for, this will need to be deleted and re-added.
+    - Adding, editing and deleting a review updates the relative restaurant's star scoring as expected
+    - Able to request to add a new restaurant
+    - Able to approve restaurants
+    - Able to log out
+    - When trying to access a non-existing page, was prompted with the 404 template (with working link to home page)
+    - Tested confirm and cancel buttons of all modals, working as expected

 I used the following validators to check my HTML, CSS and JavaScript code: